ex-Plant/2025_learning/sql_dbs/mysql3_boot_dot_dev.md

 ### PRIMARY KEY
  - a key is used to define and protect relationships between tables.
- - primay key is a unique identifier for a record within the table
+ - primary key is a unique identifier for a record within the table

 ### FOREIGN KEYS
  - is used to add a link between two tables, references an id from another table to create a relationship